Can Foot Pain Cause Back Pain?

 What part of the foot causes back pain?

 There isn’t one specific part of the foot that causes back pain.
 The excessive inward motion of the foot that accompanies over pronation is causing the leg to also turn inward, affecting the knees, hip and lower back posture.
+Poor posture can place added pressure on lumbar spine, potentially causing a pinched nerve and low back pain.

 This might be compounded when excessive foot pronation occurs only on one foot, since when that foot pronates it shortens the effective length of the leg (the distance between the hip and the floor).
+This pronation can cause chronic pain from the lower limb to the back.

 Additionally, because of the excessive foot motion, the muscles on the inside of your leg must work harder to pull your foot up.